neicnordic/GRSworkflow/README.md

 # GRSworkflow for use case 1.1

-## Instructions for setting up and testing the workflow
+## Instructions for setting up and testing the serial workflow
 Steps:
 1. Clone this repository `git clone https://github.com/oskarvid/GRSworkflow.git`
 2. Run `./singularity/BuildSingularity.sh` to build the singularity image